rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 The `Ok` variant indicates a successful result, and `Err` indicates an unsuccessful result.
 These two variants each contain one thing: in `Ok`'s case, it's the successful return value.
-With `Err`, it's some type that represents the error.
+With `Err`, it's some value that represents the error.
+The `T` and `E` are generic type parameters; we'll go into generics in more detail in Chapter XX.
+What you need to know for right now is that the `Result` type is defined such that it can have the same behavior for any type `T` that is what we want to return in the success case, and any type `E` that is what we want to return in the error case.

 As an example, let's try opening a file: